Skip to content

 • native host backend wheel for Linux and macOS

-• native CUDA 12 superset backend wheel for Linux x86_64
+• native CUDA backend wheel for Linux x86_64

 The user-facing import surface remains: